 Fewer cravings?
 Oh heck yes.
 I can say no if I’ve been offered anything.

 Doing this “detox” was actually a positive experience for me.
 It’s helped me control my unhealthy relationship with processed sugar and made me realise how utterly obsessed I was with it.
 Dessert after a meal hasn’t really been a thing for me now.
 I intend to not go back to my old ways and will limit my consumption rather than completely eliminate it from my diet.
+I don’t regret giving up sugar and would recommend people to try it.

 Would you do a no sugar challenge?
 If you have done it before, how was it?